-I’ve never been a huge fan of Sci-fi films unless they’re more horror than science fiction (like Invasion Of The Body Snatchers, which is my personal favorite sci-fi/horror film.)
-I’m never in a rush to see the next alien flick and it’s rare for me to fall in love with a Sci-Fi film.
+I’ve never been a huge fan of sci-fi films, unless they’re more horror than science fiction (like Invasion Of The Body Snatchers, which is my personal favorite sci-fi/horror flick).
+I’m never in a rush to see the next Alien movie, and it’s rare for me to fall in love with a sci-fi film.
 Was The Gracefield Incident one of those rare moments?

 In Gracefield, three couples are spending a long weekend in a luxurious cabin she suddenly an uninvited guest in the form of a meteorite, comes crashing the party.

 The Gracefield Incident is directed and written by Mathieu Ratthe.
 Ratthe also stars in the film along Laurence Dauphinais, Juliette Gosselin, Lori Graham, Kimberly Laferriere, Alex C. Nachi, and Victor Andres Turgeon-Trelles.

 I’m gonna start off by saying I really enjoyed this film.
 As I’ve said before, I’m not a big fan of Sci-Fi films, but I absolutely love found footage films and The Gracefield Incident combined those two sub-genres beautifully!
 It took advantage of its atmosphere and created a really creepy experience.

 The main character, Matthew, had a storyline that was very tragic and I’m really glad we got to see a sub-story that makes you feel for the character more, instead of just jumping right into the trip.
 I found myself rooting for Matthew and I thought Mathieu Ratthe did a wonderful job portraying the character.

 Most of the special effects were very well done.
 When it comes to found footage films, the filmmakers have to step it up a notch in order to be different.
 I thought using an eye as a camera was an especially nice touch, it takes POV to a unique level and I think it could be the next level I found footage.